-The reverse chronological resume format is widely used by job seekers today for a reason.
+The reverse chronological resume format, meaning that your most recent or current job is listed first, followed by previous positions in descending order of recency, is widely used by job seekers today for a reason.

 As a whole, it’s a strong approach for professionals at all levels.

 But what’s more important than the priority of dates is whether or not it’s most impactful for the hiring manager.

 If you’d like to learn more about how this formatting leads to candidate success and how you can use this concept to increase your hiring chances, keep reading on!

 “I used Rezi to make my resume look more professional.
 I had applied to a handful of jobs before using Rezi, but once I signed up and revamped what I had, I got call backs from almost all my applications” - Samantha W.

 The reverse chronological order is a resume format that lists your work experience from the most recent job position and qualifications going back to the oldest position.